FreneyStudios/reactos_regui_test/README.md

 [ReactOS Git mirror](https://git.reactos.org/) &bull;
 [Testman](https://reactos.org/testman/)

+## Why this test?

+This is an open test for a tweaked-GUI version
+(under construction)

 ## What is ReactOS?

 ReactOS™ is an Open Source effort to develop a quality operating system that is compatible with applications and drivers written for the Microsoft® Windows™ NT family of operating systems (NT4, 2000, XP, 2003, Vista, 7).